Annella Zervas: Early life

-She sought only to please God and do His Holy Will in all things, and thence labored but for God's honor and glory. ...
+sought only to please God and do His Holy Will in all things, and thence labored but for God's honor and glory. ...
 It was during the summer vacation of 1915 that she one day called on me and expressed to me her desire of going to the convent at St. Joseph and becoming a sister.
 I told her that I thought she had a religious vocation and advised her to carry out her holy design.
 She seemed to be so convinced of her religious vocation that she expressed no doubts or fears regarding it.
 After I had spoken some words of encouragement and explained to her, in short, the excellence of the religious state, she left happy and contented.

-Hubert and Emma Zervas were reportedly very reluctant to part with their daughter at such a young age.
-Mayer, however, advised them, "Don't put anything in her way; she is not too young to give herself to God."
-Hubert Zervas wrote several years later that he and his wife had then "gladly consented to give back the child to Him from Whom they had received her."
+Zervas's parents were reportedly very reluctant to part with her at such a young age, but Mayer advised them, "Don't put anything in her way; she is not too young to give herself to God."
+Several years later, Hubert Zervas wrote that he and his wife had then "gladly consented to give back the child to Him from Whom they had received her".

 Benedictine Order

-Zervas entered Saint Benedict's Monastery as a postulant in 1915 and entered the novitiate in 1918.
-She would be remembered as a quiet and unassuming nun who was fond of reading The Following of Christ by Geert Groote.
+Saint Benedict's Monastery accepted Zervas as a postulant in 1915, and she entered the novitiate in 1918.
+She is remembered as a quiet and unassuming member of the community who was fond of reading Geert Groote's The Following of Christ.

-On June 17, 1918, she received the habit in a ceremony conducted by Bishop Joseph Francis Busch of St. Cloud, Minnesota.
+On June 17, 1918, Zervas received the habit and her new religious name in a ceremony conducted by Joseph Francis Busch, the bishop of the Diocese of St. Cloud.
 According to James Kritzeck, "This was the day which Anna had so eagerly awaited; in a simple, beautiful ceremony, she exchanged an elegant bridal gown for the severe religious habit....
 Anna rushed to tell her parents her new religious name, Sister Mary Annella.
 Her mother remarked, not unkindly, 'But there is no Saint Annella,' to which Sister Annella, concealing her slight disappointment at this reaction to the name by which she would henceforth be known, replied, 'Then I shall have to be the first one!'"
 She took her final vows in 1922 and was assigned as a music teacher and organist to St. Mary's Convent in Bismarck, North Dakota.

 Affliction

-During the summer of 1923, Zervas noticed a small reddish-brown patch on her arm which itched terribly, and her body began to swell.
+In the summer of 1923, Zervas noticed a small reddish-brown patch on her arm that itched terribly, and her body began to swell.

 In April 1924, her parents were summoned to her hospital bedside.
-Initially, her mother didn't recognize her, and thought she gone to the wrong room.
+Initially, her mother didn't recognize her.
 According to the nun Mary De' Pazzi Zervas, "Her hair was nearly all gone and her face looked terrible, blotchy."
 After their shock wore off, her parents remained with her two days.